denoland/fresh/docs/canary/examples/migrating-to-tailwind.md

 > [info]: If you're a vscode user, be sure to install the
 > [offical Tailwind CSS extension](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss)
 > to get full intellisense support.
+For it to work you also need to set
+> `"nodeModulesDir": true` in your `deno.json`.

 > [warn]: Tailwind CSS doesn't support the grouping syntax from twind:
 > `text(lg uppercase gray-100)`.
 These need to be rewritten to their expanded